 \subsection{Posets and distributive lattices}

 A partially ordered set is called a \textit{poset} for short.
-Let $u$ and $v$ be distinct elements of a poset $P$.
-There are three possibilities that $u \prec v$, $v \prec u$ or these elements are incomparable, written as $u \not\sim v$.
+Let $u$ and $v$ be distinct elements of a~poset~$P$, then there are three possibilities, i.e., $u \prec v$, $v \prec u$ or $u$ and $v$ are incomparable, written as $u \not\sim v$.
 We say that $u$ \textit{covers} $v$ if $u \succ v$ and there is no $w\in P$ with $u \succ w \succ v$.
-The \textit{Hasse diagram} of a poset $P$ is the oriented graph with vertex set $P$, having an edge $e=\{u, v\}$ going down from $u$ to $v$ whenever $u$ covers $v$ in $P$.
-We can read many informations for a poset by drawing the Hasse diagram in a plane.
+The \textit{Hasse diagram} of a poset $P$ is the oriented graph with the vertex set~$P$, having an edge $e=\{u, v\}$ going down from $u$ to $v$ whenever $u$ covers $v$ in $P$.
+We can read a lot of information for a poset by drawing the Hasse diagram in a plane.
 For a poset $P$, an \textit{order ideal} is a subset $I \subset P$ with the property that